-Equal Er nployment Opportunity Mission/Purpose To support the Sout embraces and suppo hwestern Community College District's dedication to being an institution that orts staff diversity through its hiring practices, policies and procedures, open ous climate, and opportunities for professional engagement for all.
-Parent Committee Human Resources C ommittee (HRC) of the Shared Consultation Council Standing Subcommittees None Major Responsibilities and Reports recruit, hire and Work to promo demonstrate or backgrounds be Create or revise diverse staff an Assess regularly detract from the Advocate for ine Make recommo regarding equal district.
+Equal Er nployment Opportunity Mission/Purpose To support the Southwestern Community College District's dedication to being an institution that embraces and supports staff diversity through its hiring practices, policies and procedures, open and accepting campus climate, and opportunities for professional engagement for all.
+Parent Committee Human Resources C ommittee (HRC) of the Shared Consultation Council Standing Subcommittees None Major Responsibilities and Reports recruit, hire and Work to promo demonstrate or backgrounds be Create or revise diverse staff an Assess regularly detract from the Advocate for ine Make recommon regarding equal district.
 Assist the VPHF Plan.
-Make recommo achieving a diverse of the vector rendations to the HRC to support the College District's strategic priorities to detrain qualified and diverse staff and faculty.
-The the value of a diverse staff to achieve stated College District goals and to commitment to the significant educational role played by persons of diverse by making positive efforts to encourage such diversity.
-The college district policies and procedures in order to support the goal of a dequitable treatment of staff.
-The the college districts' record of employment for trends that may support or me mission of having and supporting diversity in its staff and students.
-The treatment of its administration, faculty, staff and students.
-The endations to the HRC on issues of compliance with local, state, or federal laws all opportunity for employment and equal treatment of staff at the college.
-The college District's Equal Employment Opportunity and endations to the HRC regarding resource allocations to support the mission of the rerse staff.
-The endations to the HRC regarding issues of diversity relevant to the accreditation our current accrediting body.
-Chair/Co-Chairs President of Human Resources or designee Academic Senate President or designee Recorder: Administrative Assist tant to the VP HR Additional Office & Support Staff Voting Members Constituent Group Number of Representatives Specific Position of Representative(s) (e.g. Academic Senate President) Administration 1 Vice President of Human Resources or designee Academic Senate 1 Academic Senate President or designee SCCDAA 1 SCCDAA President or designee CSEA 1 CSEA President or designee ASO 1 ASO President or designee Confidentials 1 Human Resources Compliance Officer SCEA 1 SCEA President or designee Non-Vo ting Resource Members Office Represented Representative(s) (e.g. Vice Pres.
+Make recommon achieving a diverse and the vector of the vec endations to the HRC to support the College District's strategic priorities to distrain qualified and diverse staff and faculty.
+In the value of a diverse staff to achieve stated College District goals and to commitment to the significant educational role played by persons of diverse by making positive efforts to encourage such diversity.
+It is college district policies and procedures in order to support the goal of a discussible treatment of staff.
+If it is the college districts' record of employment for trends that may support or me mission of having and supporting diversity in its staff and students.
+It is the treatment of its administration, faculty, staff and students.
+It is endations to the HRC on issues of compliance with local, state, or federal laws all opportunity for employment and equal treatment of staff at the college It is office in the creation of the College District's Equal Employment Opportunity for endations to the HRC regarding resource allocations to support the mission of the rese staff.
+It is endations to the HRC regarding issues of diversity relevant to the accreditation our current accrediting body.
+Chair/Co-Chairs President of Human Resources or designee Academic Senate President or designee Recorder: Administrative Assistant to the VP HR Additional Office & Support Staff Voting Members Constituent Group Number of Representatives Specific Position of Representative(s) (e.g. Academic Senate President) Administration 1 Vice President of Human Resources or designee Academic Senate 1 Academic Senate President or designee SCCDAA 1 SCCDAA President or designee CSEA 1 CSEA President or designee ASO 1 ASO President or designee Confidentials 1 Human Resources Compliance Officer SCEA 1 SCEA President or designee Non-Vo ting Resource Members Office Represented Representative(s) (e.g. Vice Pres.
 For Academic Affairs)